 How much do Radio Mechanics make in each U.S. state?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Radio Mechanics
+What Tools & Technology do Radio Mechanics Use?

 - Microsoft Excel

 - Microsoft Word

 - Computerized maintenance management system CMMS

 What kind of Radio Mechanic requirements are there?

 How many years of work experience do I need?